 Roger Cook, This Old House landscaping contractor likes to create what he calls a “Bulb Sandwich.”
 This allows maximum color from a limited space.

 Basically, you dig one hole and layer the bulbs.
 Roger says, “Crocuses, tulips, and daffodils are a good trio.”
-For the details on planting, spacing and fertilizing, click the link below or watch the video.
+For the details on planting, spacing and fertilizing, click the link to watch the video.

 What Colors Should I Choose?